Few kitchen appliances have gained more attention and caused more of a stir than the Instant Pot.

 - Instant Pot Duo 7-in-1 Consumer Reviews and Critics

 - Amazon customer reviews

 - How I Tested and Reviewed the Instant Pot

 An Honest Review of the Instant Pot Duo

-In an attempt to find the best pressure cooker, I bought the instant pot Duo and compared it with the other kitchen appliances in same categories of performance and use circumstances
+In an attempt to find the best pressure cookers, I bought the instant pot Duo and compared it with the other kitchen appliances in the same categories of performance and use circumstances.

 Here’s what I learned after using the instant pot